-According to the U.S. Centers for Disease Control and Prevention, sales of prescription opioids have increased nearly four times over in a period between 1999 and 2014.
+According to the U.S. Centers for Disease Control and Prevention, sales of prescription opioids have increased nearly four times over a period between 1999 and 2014.
 They also point out that there hasn’t been a significant change in the amount of pain that Americans are reporting that would warrant such an increase.
 While the normal use of prescription opioids can lead to addiction in a small percent of highly susceptible people, hundreds of millions of opioid prescriptions are written each year, but only a small percentage of that number leads to addiction.
 So, is there a link between prescriptions and the epidemic?

 The increase in opioid prescriptions may not likely lead a legitimate user into addiction.
 However, it does cause a large number of unused pills to sit on shelves after the pain subsides.
-Opioids are prescribed for everything from chronic pain to recovery from having your wisdom teeth pulled.
-Some people are prescribed things like oxycodone and Percocet for the recovery of surgeries and injuries.
+Opioids are prescribed for everything from chronic pain to recover from having your wisdom teeth pulled.
+Some people have prescribed things like oxycodone and Percocet for the recovery of surgeries and injuries.
 But they are given enough to last well beyond their pain has subsided.

-The excess pills can take one of multiple paths:
+The excess pills can take one of the multiple paths:

 The last scenario is the most common form of prescription drug abuse.
 People that abuse prescription opioids don’t usually get drugs from illegal street sales or their own prescriptions.
 They get them from friends and family members.

 Users who become dependent on prescription opioids often switch to heroin when prescriptions become too expensive or difficult to get.
 The low price and high availability of illicit heroin are caused by an influx of the drug from black markets involving transnational criminal organizations.
 According to the National Institute on Drug Abuse, a combination of these two factors has contributed to the overall increase in heroin overdose cases.
 In their 2016 National Heroin Threat Assessment Summary, they wrote, “Increased demand for, and use of, heroin is being driven by both increasing availability of heroin in the U.S. market and by some controlled prescription drug (CPD) abusers using heroin.”